Firefox at 15: its rise, fall, and privacy-first renaissance

 Dark days

-2009 marks that highpoint from which Firefox took a precipitous fall and is yet to recover.
+2009 marks that highpoint from which Firefox took a precipitous fall and has yet to recover.
 The decline can be summed up in one word: Chrome.
 Google’s browser burst on the scene in 2008, offering a slicker and, above all, faster experience.

 “Those first few versions of Chrome were better.
 I have to admit it,” says Baker.